GAU-8 Avenger: Recoil

 The GAU-8/A Avenger Gatling gun next to a Volkswagen Beetle.
 Removing an installed GAU-8 from an A-10 requires first installing a jack under the aircraft's tail to prevent it from tipping, as the cannon makes up most of the aircraft's forward weight.

 Because the gun's recoil forces could push the entire plane off target during firing, the weapon is mounted laterally off-center, slightly to the port side of the fuselage centerline, with the active firing barrel lying directly on the aircraft's centerline.
-The firing barrel also lies just below the aircraft's center of gravity, being bore-sighted along a line 2 degrees below the aircraft's line of flight.
+The firing barrel also lies just below the aircraft's center of gravity, being bore-sighted along a line 2° below the aircraft's line of flight.
 This arrangement accurately centers the recoil forces, preventing changes in aircraft pitch or yaw when fired.
 This configuration also leaves space for the front landing gear, which is mounted slightly off-center on the starboard side of the nose.

-The GAU-8/A utilizes recoil adapters.
-They are the interface between the gun housing and the gun mount.
+The GAU-8/A uses recoil adapters, which are the interface between the gun housing and the gun mount.
 By absorbing (in compression) the recoil forces, they spread the time of the recoil impulse and counter recoil energy transmitted to the supporting structure when the gun is fired.

-A-10 30mm GAU-8 strafing run against suspected Taliban machine-gun crew, footage captured by overhead U.S military-operated reconnaissance drone, Afghanistan.
+A-10 30 mm GAU-8 strafing run against suspected Taliban machine-gun crew, footage captured by overhead U.S military-operated reconnaissance drone, Afghanistan.

 The A-10 engines were initially susceptible to flameout when subjected to gases generated in the firing of the gun.
 When the GAU-8 is being fired, the smoke from the gun can make the engines stop, and this did occur during initial flight testing.
 Gun exhaust is essentially oxygen-free, and is capable of causing flameouts of gas turbines.
 The A-10 engines now have a self-sustaining combustion section.
 When the gun is fired, the igniters come on to reduce the possibility of a flameout.

-The average recoil force of the GAU-8/A is 10,000 pounds-force (45 kN), which is slightly more than the output of each of the A-10's two TF34 engines of 9,065 lbf (40.3 kN).
-While this recoil force is significant, in practice a cannon-fire burst slows the aircraft by only a few miles per hour in level flight.
+The average recoil force of the GAU-8/A is 10,000 pounds-force (45 kN), which is slightly more than the output of each of the A-10's two General Electric TF34 engines of 9,065 lbf (40.3 kN).
+While this recoil force is significant, in practice, a cannon-fire burst slows the aircraft by only a few miles per hour in level flight.